crcn/tandem-old/packages/tandem-app/README.md

   - [ ] ability to delete declaration props and shift tabbing

 - [ ] Bugs
+  - [ ] border radiuses not showing up for dropdown
+  - [ ] dropdown menu not showing up properly in workspace
+  - [ ] `td-dropdown-button` options not being inferred
   - [ ] full screen mode doesn't resize when gutters are toggled
   - [ ] `calc(100% - 10px)` parses as a list, not as an op expr